entropy: precarious life and big idea

 Clanking Steam Engines

 It was the march of new technology that brought a new awareness of time.
-A new awareness of the existence of time led to scientific knowledge of time at the dawn of the new scientific age of the 18th century.
+A new awareness of the existence of time led to the dawn of the new scientific age of the 18th century.
 The steam engine played a key role in this.
-It was invented in 1712, 1733, and 1781.
+It was invented by improvements in 1712, 1733, and 1781.

 Steam engines were used on farms for ploughing.
 This was done using a cable to pull a plough between two engines placed on either side of a field using winding machinery.
 They were also used as steam rollers in the making of roads due to their weight of about 10 tons.
 Steam ships and steam trains provided locomotion, while there were also steam engines for road haulage, though they never made it as carriages for people (due to a lot of smoke and blowing up).